makkes/j/README.md

 very often then I enter `j D` for the first one and `j M` for the latter one.
 Patterns such as `j oc`, `j Doc`, `j usic` would also work.

+Exact matches are always ranked above all others.
+So if you have `/home/makkes/Doc` and `/home/makkes/Documents` in J's database, entering `j Doc` will always lead you to `/home/makkes/Doc`, even if you jumped to the `Documents` directory more often.

 Requirements
 ===